top of page

 Successful in business?
 How much did luck, or lack thereof, play in your situation?

-One of my mentors long ago made a passing remark to me (in connection with a pending reorganization) that sometimes letting someone go came down to him not having the time to help the individual.
+One of my mentors long ago made a passing remark to me in connection with a pending reorganization.
+He said that sometimes letting someone go came down to him not having the time to help the individual.
 At the time, I thought that he was just being kind to blame it on himself instead of the underperforming employee.

-At FUNNELCAST, we have the perspective of seeing a spectrum of salesperson performances across a variety of companies.
-And we do a see a lot of salesperson churn in these businesses.
+At Funnelcast, we have the perspective of seeing a spectrum of salesperson performances across a variety of companies.
+And we do a see a lot of variability and salesperson churn in these businesses.
 This leads me to reflect frequently on my mentor's comment.
 Was he just being kind?
+I'm not so sure anymore.

 In the classic broadway tune Luck Be a Lady from the show Guys and Dolls, composer and lyricist Frank Loesser eloquently pens a great metaphor for B2B sales.
 "The pickings have been lush.
 And yet before this evening is over you might give me the brush."
 Anyone who has ever worked on a complex sale knows how fickle things can be.

 How does a B2B organization with a direct sales force grow?
 Sometimes the whole company is successful, and most salespeople in those companies are similarly successful.
-(Let’s call that company S.) But a lot of times the company sets aggressive goals, hires to the goal, and only a few salespeople are successful.
+(Let’s call that company S.) But often the company sets aggressive goals, hires to the goal, and only a few salespeople are successful.
 We see this a lot.
 And it always results in high salesperson churn.
 (Let’s call that company C.)

 Inquissima haec bellorum condicio est: prospera omnes sibi indicant, aduersa uni imputantur. — Cornelius Tacitus, Agricola 27:1 (~ 98AD) Roughly translated: This is an unfair thing about war: victory is claimed by all, failure to one alone.